gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 | | |

 > [!TIP]
+> This docset indicates whenever information is relevant for only one of the clients.
+If no client is specified, the cmdlet or parameter is relevant for both clients.
+>
 >Not sure of the differences between these two clients?
 See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).
 >
 > Check the version that you have installed by running the following command: `(Get-Module AzureInformationProtection -ListAvailable).Version`.